NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 + H3.
 DELEG must not negatively impact most DNS software.

-  Incremental deleg introduces a new Rtype.
+  Incremental deleg introduces a new RR type.
   Software that parses zone file format needs to be changed to support the new type.
   Though unknown type notation ({{!RFC3597}}) can be used in some cases if no support for the new Rtype is present.